 The Great Migration continues is onwards march up the Serengeti Plains.
 A vast number of the migrating wildebeest and zebra veer off towards the west, and the first of the herd reaches the Grumeti River in the Western Corridor.
 Many lodges are based around this area, giving safari goers the ideal opportunity to head to a river crossing point to witness the first of the blood-thirsty river crossings, as the wildebeest negotiate not only the shallow river and slippery rocks, but also the hungry jaws of the waiting crocodiles - some of which are truly huge!

-June is also one of the nicest times to visit Zanzibar.
+June is also one of the nicest times to visit the exotic spice island of Zanzibar.
 Daytime temperatures are consistently around a pleasant 30 degrees C (86 degrees F) and this coupled with the low humidity makes this an ideal beach break destination after an exciting safari on Tanzania's mainland.

 June usually sees the end of the rainy season, and the start of the dry season.
 Many camps and lodges offer a shoulder season rate, so prices are generally lower which adds to the attraction of a safari holiday to Kenya during this month.